The OLC has put together a number of tools to help you become a powerful advocate for Ohio’s public libraries.

 - Not all public libraries have a local property tax levy.
 48 public library systems rely on state funding through the PLF as their primary source of funding for day-to-day operations and providing services to their communities.

-- More than half of the total funding for Ohio’s public libraries comes from the state through the PLF.
+- 48% of the total funding for Ohio’s public libraries comes from the state through the Public Library Fund.

 - Unlike schools and other local governments, public libraries do not receive state funding for facilities/buildings through the Capital Appropriations Bill.
 The only option is to utilize operating funds, pass a bond levy, or borrow extremely limited amounts of funds.